-At the beginning of the year, it would have been hard to imagine that in just a few months the country would come to a complete standstill.
+At the beginning of the year, it would have been hard to imagine that, in just a few months, the country would come to a complete standstill.

 Will Coronavirus Cause a Property Market Crash?

-If you’ve currently got your house on the market or are looking to sell, you may be concerned about where things are heading.
+Nonetheless, if you’ve currently got your house on the market or are looking to sell, you may be concerned about where things are heading.

 Yet, whilst an event like Coronavirus is unprecedented in most of our lifetimes, there are plenty of reasons to remain hopeful and absolutely no need to panic sell.